Join our campaign to keep Peat Island in community hands for future generations.

 The Central Coast Council Administrator promised a 3 month consultation period

 Thank you to everyone who helped to gain these improvements, keep involved so that we end up with the best result possible.

-Contact your local MP and tell them you want Peats Island for everyone.
+Contact your local MP and tell them you want Peat Island for everyone.

 or Become a Friend of Peat Island to be kept informed – click here:

 Peat Island was originally established as a hospital for mental health patients.
 It has been closed for 5 years and the land is now being considered for other uses.

 The western area should be for day-trippers to stay at (picnic, walks, etc. places to buy food and for large numbers to move through, on to the river and the National Parks.
 There would be opportunity for basic waterfront camping and heritage buildings would hold displays on National Parks, Hospital and Tourism.”

 Thursday January 22, 2015